intel/CPU-Manager-for-Kubernetes/docs/operator.md

 - The instructions provided in this section should only be used if and only if running `cmk cluster-init` fails for some reason.
 - The subcommands described below should be run in the same order.
-- The documentation in this section assumes that the `CMK` configuration directory is `/etc/cmk` and the `cmk` binary is installed on the host under `/opt/bin`.
+- The documentation in this section assumes that the `cmk` binary is installed on the host under `/opt/bin`.
 - In all the pod templates used in this section, the name of container image used is `cmk:v1.5.1`.
 It is expected that the `cmk` container image is built and cached locally in the host.
 The `image` field will require modification if the container image is hosted remotely (e.g., in https://hub.docker.com/).